 What will happen in the next few years if the problem persists?

-An economist and social psychologist, Gbolahan Olayiwola told Legit.ng that the numbers of single women may double the current figure if something crucial is not done by the government, the parents and the religious leaders.
+An economist and social psychologist, Gbolahan Olayiwola told Legit.ng that the number of single women may double the current figure if something crucial is not done by the government, the parents, and the religious leaders.

 He said that gender norms are central to shaping how the status of singleness is interpreted, adding that if compared with men, women experience greater pressure to conform to the ideology of marriage and family because conventional constructions of gender emphasise caring and dependence as a central element of successfully performed femininity